xJeris/BC-School_District_Analysis/README.md

 Bottom 5 performing schools, based on the overall passing rate
 <img src="https://github.com/xJeris/School_District_Analysis/blob/main/images/bottom5.png" width="80%" />

-The average math score received by students in each grade level at each school
+The average math score received by students in each grade level at each school<br/>
 <img src="https://github.com/xJeris/School_District_Analysis/blob/main/images/math_by_grade.png" />

 The average reading score received by students in each grade level at each school